Answer the multiple choice questions for Round 4 here:

 Textual Evidence

-Are you keeping up with highlighting your text and class work?
+you keeping up with highlighting your text and class work?

-Are you on track with your reading?
+you on track with your reading?
 Do you know your pacing goals?

-Who has the power in your book?
-How are they using the power?
+has the power in your book?
+How are

-Did you use textual evidence to support your answers?
+you use textual evidence to support your answers?

 4

-Sections are highlighted daily and all class work from the last week is complete.
+Sections are highlighted daily and all class work from the

 4